Everywhere (Fleetwood Mac song): Niall Horan and Anne-Marie version

 "Everywhere" was recorded by Irish singer Niall Horan and English singer Anne-Marie and released on 19 November 2021 for that year's BBC Children in Need appeal, supported by BBC Radio 1 and BBC Radio 2.

 Background

 The song featured English singers Ed Sheeran on guitar, Griff on the synthesisers and Yungblud on the bass.
-Fleetwood Mac's vocalist and keyboardist Christine McVie praised the cover saying, "I'm thrilled with this new version of Everywhere and to be part of this year's Children in Need campaign."
+Fleetwood Mac vocalist and keyboardist Christine McVie praised the cover saying, "I'm thrilled with this new version of 'Everywhere' and to be part of this year's Children in Need campaign."
 The song peaked at number 23 on the UK Singles Chart and at number 49 on the Irish Singles Chart.

 Charts

-Other cover versions

-"Everywhere" has been covered by numberous other artists, including Chaka Khan, Paramore, Vampire Weekend, Niall Horan and Anne-Marie, and Smallpools and Emily Vaughn.